szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - -15% fire resistance
 - +2 Armor Class modifier against crushing, +1 against missile and piercing
 - Blocks the first weapon attack that hits the target as if they had one layer of Stoneskin
+- Barkskin can no longer stack with itself (seems like a bug to me)

 For balance, this component also makes Barkskin not available to clerics and paladins, and shield of faith is also not available to druids.

 Finally, the component also updates the Staff of the Woodlands to reflect these changes, although it does not grant the one layer of Stoneskin effect.
+The Armor Class is also set to 1.
+Barkskin can't be cast on self while holding the staff either.

 **Component 496:** Make Doom cast faster